Carolingian church: Priests and liturgy

 The vast majority of the inhabitants of the Carolingian Empire were Christians, and as a result priests could be found throughout the empire.
 In order for the priests to effectively preach to their congregations they would follow specific sets of liturgy.
 A clerical handbook for priests named Three Books on the Clerical Order, were written by Hrabanus Maurus in order for priests to have a guidance book on what to do.
 Additionally Amalarius of Metz and Walahfrid Strabo wrote important liturgical treatises and commentaries.

 Bishops were required to meet with the priests of their dioceses at least twice a year, as denoted by surviving episcopal statutes (or instructions).
-Additionally, whilst the effectiveness of Carolingian preaching is not fully know, historians have identified an efficient system of communication throughout the empire, as religious messages were able to go from the palace to priests in local communities.
+Additionally, whilst the effectiveness of Carolingian preaching is not fully known, historians have identified an efficient system of communication throughout the empire, as religious messages were able to go from the palace to priests in local communities.